technofocus-pte/amlmlopsdepth/Lab 1/Lab1.md

 2. Your first cell in the Notebook should now look like this.
 Click on the **Run** button near the top left of the first cell.

     ![A screenshot of a computer Description automatically generated](./media/image57.png)

 3. Ensure that the cell executed successfully by seeing its status at the bottom of the cell.

     ![A screenshot of a computer program Description automatically generated with medium confidence](./media/image58.png)

-In \[ \]:

 ### Task 3: Upload data